reactioncommerce/reaction/packages/reaction-core/docs/analyticsEvents.md

 You can customize templates using the `Template.replaces` method if you need a more advanced meta data implementation.

+*A note on testing:*
+Use `$("meta")` in the client console to view and test changes to the head meta elements.
+This is the head data that will be rendered in conjunction with the Meteor package `spiderable`.

 # Analytics Event Tracking

 Example use: